 It's true that not all pharmacy technicians need a degree.
 Some states do not require either certifications or licenses for pharmacy techs.
 In those states, techs may need to be registered because they are working with highly regulated substances, but no more credentials are required.

 However, even in a non-regulated state, if you have a degree in pharmacy tech you will stand out from the pack as a person who is a dedicated professional.
-Your determination and dedication will impress potential employers and you will likely find more success in your career when you have gone through a rigorous training program and completed a degree program.
+Your determination and dedication may impress potential employers and you may likely find more success in your career when you have gone through a rigorous training program and completed a degree program.

 Furthermore, if you begin work in a non-regulated state with a degree and a national certificate from either the Pharmacy Technician Certification Board (PTCB) or the National Healthcareer Association (NHA), you will have the freedom to move to any state you like.
 While the PTCB certification is perhaps more widely recognized, the NHA certificate shows great work and persistence.
 With that in mind, you might want to consider in advance if you would like to move in the future.

 When you go through a degree program, set your sights on passing one of those national certification exams.
 Make sure your program is grooming you for those exams and not just state registration.
 You want your education to pay off for years to come, so make sure your degree program is accredited by the American Society of Health-System Pharmacists (ASHP).
 This will groom you for success whether you choose to be a technician in a retail or medical setting.

 Degree vs. Certificate